OUR HEADMASTER'S WELCOME

 NAFPLIO

-Nafplio is a seaport town in the Peloponnese in Greece that has expanded up the hillsides near the north end of the Argolic Gulf
+Nafplio is a seaport town in the Peloponnese in Greece that has expanded up the hillsides near the north end of the Argolic Gulf.

-the first capital of modern Greece, from the start of the Greek Revolution in 1821 to 1834.
+The town was the first capital of modern Greece, from the start of the Greek Revolution in 1821 to 1834.
 Nafplion is now the capital of the prefecture of Argolis and the province of Nafplion.

 Acronauplia, the ancient acropolis of Nafplio, has walls dating from pre-classical times.
 Subsequently, Byzantines, Franks, Venetians, and Ottomans added to the fortifications.
 Nafplio was taken in 1212 by the French crusaders of the Principality of Achaea, then in 1388 was sold to the Venetians.
 During the subsequent 150 years, the lower city was expanded and fortified, and new fortifications added to Acronauplia.
 The city was surrendered to the Ottomans in 1540.
 The Venetians retook Nafplio in 1685, and strengthened the city by building the castle of Palamidi, which was in fact the last major construction of the Venetian empire overseas.
 However, only 80 soldiers were assigned to defend the city and it was easily retaken by the Ottomans in 1715.